 From a March, 2017 article in El Mundo newspaper of Colombia, where Dr. Philip Cook of the IICRD shares his experiences of the importance of play and sport for children.

-Read the full article in Spanish.
-The rough English translation can be found below.
+The interview was in Spanish, but a rough English translation can be found below.

 Philip Cook is the Executive Director of the International Institute for the Rights of Children and Development, a Canadian NGO working in conflict zones around the world to help children and promote the right to play.
 In an interview with EL MUNDO, Cook explained the importance of play and sport to reintegrate children into society and heal the trauma of wars.